Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Materials and methods

 \subsubsection{Segmentation metrics}

-To evaluate segmentation performance, we used patient-level foreground DSC, the volumes of false positive connected components that do not overlap with the ground truth foreground (FPV), and the volume of foreground connected components in the ground truth that do not overlap with the predicted segmentation mask (FNV) \cite{Gatidis2022}.
-We reported the median and interquartile range (IQR) for these metrics on the internal and external test sets.
-We also report mean DSC with standard deviation on mean.
-We chose to report the median values since our mean metric values were prone to outliers and our sample median was always higher (lower) for DSC (for FPV and FNV) than the sample mean.
-An illustration of FPV and FNV is given in Fig. \ref{fig:fpv_fnv_detection_metrics} (a).
+To evaluate segmentation performance, we used patient-level foreground DSC, the volumes of false positive connected components that do not overlap with the GT foreground (FPV), and the volume of foreground connected components in the GT that do not overlap with the predicted mask (FNV) \cite{Gatidis2022}.
+For a foreground GT mask $G$ containing $L_\text{g}$ disconnected lesions $\{G_1, G_2, \ldots, G_{L_\text{g}}\}$ and the corresponding predicted foreground mask $P$ with $L_\text{p}$ lesions $\{P_1, P_2, \ldots, P_{L_\text{p}}\}$, these metrics are defined as,